Tandem Skydiving First Time

 3. Relax, as hard as you can!

-We have compiled a FAQ section on our website under Tandem Skydiving if you have more questions, but take this from someone who has completed more than 2,000 Tandem Skydives: The less you do (as the student), the better!
-We serve first-time tandem skydivers, AFF students, experienced skydivers, and military parachutists from all over the world.
+We have compiled a FAQ section on our Tandem page if you have more questions, but take this from someone who has completed more than 2,000 Tandem Skydives: The less you do (as the student), the better!
+We serve first-time tandem skydivers, Accelerated Freefall (AFF) students, experienced skydivers, and military parachutists from all over the world.
+We are Ottawa Valley and North Bay's #1 choice for skydiving, with our drop zone being the Northern most skydiving center in Ontario!

 Our job is to basically be a tour guide of the sky.
 During this thrilling adventure of a lifetime, the more you can relax, the more you will take in and truly be present.